kobber/Raspberry-Core/README.md

 - World version is hidden.
 - Glow Goop (Naturalist) has its tooltip hidden.
 - Gliders (Gliders) no longer attract lightning.
+- Blasting an item with lava that has no blasting recipe will no longer destroy the item.
+(Create)

 ### Datapackable Tweaks
 - Thief Hoods (Environmental) no longer generate on skeletons.